gallotor/ToDoList/README.md

 FROM bitnami/node:14-prod
 ```

-To assemble the dependencies on top of a production ready base image. **The dockerfile includes good practices** related to container definition, such as using a dedicated, **non root user** inside the container.
+To assemble the dependencies on top of a production ready base image. **The dockerfile includes good practices** related to container definition, such as using a dedicated, **non privileged user** inside the container.
 The container executes the application main script and launches it in the port 8080.

 Execute this script to build an application image with the *"latest"* tag.